0xdbe-terraform/terraform-azure-database-postgresql/README.md

 What still needs to be done:

 - [ ] Disable default admin generic account
-- [ ] try to deploy using a service principal
 - [ ] try do add system assign managed identity (with a simple webapp)
 - [ ] Allowing to configure SKU and pricing tier
 - [ ] Restrict network access